garrettheath4/pantry-tracker/README.md

 click _Enable the Google Sheets API_ and then _Download Client Configuration_ to
 download the `credentials.json` file.

 The _advanced_ way to do this is to first go to the [Google APIs Developer Console][AdvancedCreds].
-From there, click on _Configure Consent Screen_ and go through the process.
+From there, click on _Configure Consent Screen_ and go through the process to set up the consent screen with the _auth/spreadsheets_ scope.
 After configuring the consent screen, click _Create Credentials > OAuth client ID_ and follow that process to get a client ID and a client secret.

 ## Usage